Ergodicity of Sublinear Markovian Semigroups: Abstract

 \section{Abstract}

-In this paper, we first develop an ergodic theory of an expectation-preserving map on a sublinear expectation space.
+In this paper, we study the ergodicity of invariant sublinear expectation of sublinear Markovian semigroup.
+For this, we first develop an ergodic theory of an expectation-preserving map on a sublinear expectation space.
 Ergodicity is defined as any invariant set either has $0$ capacity itself or its complement has $0$ capacity.
-We prove, under a general sublinear expectation space setting, the equivalent relation between ergodicity and the corresponding transformation operator having simple eigenvalue $1$, and also with Birkhoff type strong law of large numbers if the sublinear expectation is strongly regular.
-We also study the ergodicity of invariant sublinear expectation of sublinear Markovian semigroup.
-We prove that its ergodicity is equivalent to the generator of the Markovian semigroup having eigenvalue $0$ and the eigenvalue is simple in the space of continuous functions.
-As an example we show that $G$-Brownian motion on the unit circle has an invariant expectation and is ergodic.
-Moreover, it is also proved in this case that the invariant expectation is strongly regular and the canonical stationary process has no mean-uncertainty under the invariant expectation.
+We prove, under a general sublinear expectation space setting, the equivalent relation between ergodicity and the corresponding transformation operator having simple eigenvalue $1$, and also with Birkhoff type strong law of large numbers if the sublinear expectation is regular.
+For sublinear Markov process, we prove that its ergodicity is equivalent to the Markovian semigroup having eigenvalue $1$ and it is simple in the space of bounded measurable functions.
+As an example we show that $G$-Brownian motion $\{B_t\}_{t\geq 0}$ on the unit circle has an invariant expectation and is ergodic if and only if ${\mathbb E}(-(B_1)^2)<0$.
+Moreover, it is also proved in this case that the invariant expectation is regular and the canonical stationary process has no mean-uncertainty under the invariant expectation.